-The Israeli corporate income tax rate was 24% in 2017, and 23% in 2018 and 2019.
+The Israeli corporate income tax rate as of 2018 to 2020 and thereafter is 23%.

 2. Tax benefits under the Israeli Law for the Encouragement of Capital Investments, 1959 ("the Law"):

 Effective January 1, 2011, the Knesset enacted the Law for Economic Policy for 2011 and 2012 (Amended Legislation), and among other things, amended the Law, ("the Amendment").
 According to the Amendment, a flat corporate tax rate of 16% was established for exporting industrial enterprises (over 25%).
 The reduced tax rate will not be program dependent and will apply to the "Preferred Enterprise's" (as such term is defined in the Investment Law) entire "preferred income".